 Sweat and urine

 The groin is a hotspot for sweat glands (apocrine glands), and sweat contains compounds like urea, also found in urine.
 If sweat or a small amount of urine gets trapped in your underwear or on your skin, bacteria can break it down, creating an ammonia odor.
-This is especially common if you wear tight clothing, or synthetic fabrics, or delay changing out of sweaty or damp underwear after exercise.
+This is especially common if you wear tight clothing or synthetic fabrics, or if you delay changing out of sweaty or damp underwear after exercise.

 In some cases, not wiping properly after going to the bathroom can leave traces of urine on your underwear, contributing to the odor.
 Proper hygiene and wearing breathable fabrics (like cotton underwear) can help reduce this issue.
 Make sure you wash your vulva with warm water (and unscented soap if you wish) after working out.